-It was ten short years ago, in July 2008, that giant government mortgage agencies Fannie Mae and Freddie Mac failed.
-The US Treasury bailed them out, and their directors were rewarded with bonuses.
+In July 2008, the giant government mortgage agencies Fannie Mae and Freddie Mac failed, the US Treasury bailed them out, and their directors were rewarded with bonuses.
 Earlier that year, Treasury forced JP Morgan Chase to buy Bear Stearns, and later Washington Mutual.
-JP Morgan was also rewarded, with billions in fines.
-Later in the year, auction rate securities markets froze and money market funds were in jeopardy.
+JP Morgan was also rewarded, with billion of dollars in fines.
+Later in 2008, Auction Rate Securities markets froze and money market funds were in jeopardy.

 Black Swan Hunting

-Being excessively conservative in assumptions does nothing other than needlessly sacrifice an investor’s life.
-The data exists to discover this if you examine it closely.
+Being excessively conservative in assumptions will needlessly sacrifice an investor’s life.
+The data exists to discover this.
 If you have bad assumptions, the allocation will not behave as anticipated.
-Well reasoned assumptions should have modeled the extremes that result in such ‘asymmetric correlation’ markets.
+Well reasoned assumptions should have modeled extreme ‘asymmetric correlation’ markets.

-In other words, the possibility of something like 2008 should have been anticipated, he did, and the personal sacrifices mitigated.
+In other words, the possibility of something like 2008 should have been anticipated.
+Loeper did, and the personal sacrifices of individual investors could have been mitigated.

 Asymmetric Correlation Ate My Homework

 In Modern Portfolio Theory, each asset class has two potential assumption errors – median return and risk.
-And not only were the assumptions for the diversifiers wrong, the addition of each one multiplies the potential for errors.
-This is because their correlation to each other must be considered as another capital market assumption.
-What happened in 2008 was that the diversifier asset classes became positively correlated with the risk assets they were intended to hedge, meaning they all lost value together.
-As a result, retirement plan investors were exposed to a great deal of needless sacrifice.
+And not only were the assumptions for the diversifiers unreliable, the addition of each one multiplies the potential for errors.
+This is because their correlation to each other must also be considered.
+What happened in 2008 was that the diversifier asset classes became positively correlated with the risk assets they were intended to hedge, meaning they all lost value at the same time.
+As a result, retirement plan investors were exposed to a great deal of needless sacrifice and risk.

-For example, in 2008 domestic stocks lost 37%.
+For example, in 2008, stocks of US companies lost 37%.
 A portfolio consisting of just four asset classes (domestic stocks, foreign stocks, US government bonds, and cash), with 60% of that in stocks, lost about 18%.
 Yet many “more diversified portfolios,” also with 60% in stocks, were down more than twice as much.
-And besides the multitude of statistical assumption errors, there was another one – market strategists had an aversion to US government bonds.
+Besides all of these additional assumption errors, there was another big one – investment managers had an aversion to US government bonds.

 Of Strategists and Optimizers

-The similarity between strategists and optimizers is that they are engaged in predicting the future, which adds potential assumption errors.
-While strategists admit they couldn’t anticipate or manage the events of 2008, MVOs are a different story.
-To their analysts, all they needed to do was adjust the assumption inputs of the newer asset classes.
-Heck, those data sets were insufficient anyway, just change them to support their use as a tool for diversification.
-The problem is that the optimizer might select a portfolio dominated by these alternative asset classes.
+The similarity between traditional managers and optimizers is that they are predicting the future.
+This adds potential assumption errors.
+While strategists admit they couldn’t anticipate the events of 2008, MVOs are a different story.
+Their analysts merely adjust the data inputs of the new, diversifiying asset classes because those data sets were insufficient anyway.
+The problem is the optimizer might select a portfolio dominated by these new, alternative asset classes.
 Ask Yale University’s endowment how that worked out.

 “I Don’t Want My Money to Work Hard.
 I Want it to Relax.”

-The moral is to let the price mechanism of free markets do the work, and let the retirement nest egg relax.
-Minimizing errors includes integrating new information into existing data sets.
-The Center for Research in Security Prices did this in 2007.
-Yet it took 2008 for anyone not in government to learn the consequences of avoiding reality.
-The uncertainty of complex systems like capital markets and its price information must be reckoned with.
+Let the price mechanism of free markets do the work, anticipate the possiblility of extreme events, avoid unforced errors, and let the retirement nest egg relax.
+The uncertainty of complex systems like capital markets and its price information can be reckoned with.
 After all, “the data exists to discover this if you examine it closely.”